United Kingdom

 No hay anuncios

-The Mayor of Greater Manchester until last week, newly elected MP for the Makerfield constituency in northern England, arrives in London this midday and will take his seat.
-On his journey from Manchester to the British capital, he confirmed for the first time what was already well known.
+It is unlikely that any other MP will obtain the necessary support to present themselves as an alternative to the former mayor, who, on his journey from Manchester to the British capital, confirmed for the first time what was already well known, that he would aim to take the position of "premier".
 In a brief message on X, he assured that Starmer's decision "marks the beginning of a transition", and that "it is important that this process is carried out in an orderly and responsible manner".
-"I will present my candidacy within this process," he added.
+"I will present my candidacy within the framework of this process", he added.